Crossover from string to cluster dynamics following a field quench in spin ice: String and cluster dynamics

 Up to this point, we have been considering bulk properties, in terms of which the relaxation appears to be quite conventional.
 We now consider the microscopic processes by which this magnetization occurs, considering the basic processes that allow demagnetization of the fully saturated configuration.

 The starting configuration has all spins polarized along the field and hence no monopoles.
 Starting from the polarized configuration, flipping any spin from up to down produces a pair of monopoles on neighboring tetrahedra, as illustrated in \reffig{FigString}, and so involves a large energy cost \(2\Delta\).
 Once such a pair has been produced, however, another process becomes possible: by flipping a second spin on either of the tetrahedra, its monopole can be moved to a neighboring tetrahedron; see \reffig{FigString}(c).
 The only energy cost associated with this second process is due to the change in the Coulomb interaction from separating the two monopoles, which is much smaller than \(\Delta\) (and zero in the case \(\gamma = 0\)).

 This process can be continued, separating the two monopoles along the \(z\) direction, and leaving behind a string of downward-pointing spins \cite{Jaubert2008,Powell2008}, sometimes referred to as a Dirac string \cite{Morris2009}.
-Importantly, since these strings are defined with respect to the fully polarized initial configuration, they cannot form closed loops unless they span the periodic boundaries; an isolated open string is always aligned along the \(z\) direction and has one monopole at each end.\footnote{Given a single spin configuration, there is no way to uniquely define the strings.
+Importantly, since these strings are defined with respect to the fully polarized initial configuration, an isolated string cannot form a closed loop unless it spans the periodic boundaries; an open string is always aligned along the \(z\) direction and has one monopole at each end.\footnote{Given a single spin configuration, there is no way to uniquely define the strings.
 In the context of the field quench, however, we can define the strings by reference to the initial configuration \cite{Morris2009}.}

 The dynamics following the quench, at least at short times, can therefore be understood in terms of two processes: a slow process whereby a single spin is flipped, producing a pair of monopoles on neighboring tetrahedra; and a fast process where subsequent spin flips separate the monopoles and produce a string of flipped spins.
 On longer time scales, once a significant fraction of the spins have been flipped downward, the system is no longer well described by isolated strings but rather clusters of flipped spins.